dapr/quickstarts/workflows/csharp/sdk-context-propagation/README.md

 - `PropagatedHistoryEntry` — has `WorkflowName`, `AppId`, `InstanceId`, `Events`
 - `PropagatedHistoryEvent` — has `EventId`, `Kind` (`HistoryEventKind`), `Timestamp`
 - `HistoryEventKind` — enum including `TaskScheduled`, `TaskCompleted`, `TaskFailed`, etc.

+> **Replay safety**: workflow code runs many times during durable execution.
+Guard side-effecting calls — including `Console.WriteLine` — with `if (!ctx.IsReplaying)` so they only fire on the live execution, not on each replay.

 ## Prerequisites